amruthasingh/DoorWatch/README.md

 •	CloudFront: It reduces the latency and increases throughput

-•	Lifecycle Rules: This service is used for automatic data tiering to different storage layers
+•	Lifecycle Rules: This service is used for automatic data storage tiering to different storage layers such as S3, S3-IA and Amazon Glacier

 •	Versioning: This feature is enabled on S3 bucket.

 •	CloudWatch alarms: alarms are raised whenever particular instances occurs such as spin up of EC2 instances, termination of EC2 instances etc.

-•	CloudTrail: Used for logging the application events.
+•	CloudTrail: Used for logging the application events such as API calls.

-•	Lambda: This service is used for human recognition and to invoke the Alexa skill.
+•	AWS Lambda: This service is used for human recognition and to invoke the Alexa skill.

+•	AWS IOT Core: This service is used to register the thing (Raspberry Pi) using certificates.

+•	AWS Rekognition: This service is used for human recognition and comparision between the faces.

+•	Polly: This is a text to speech service that informs the user about visitor's presence with buzzer.

+•	Alexa Skill: Alexa skill is used to invoke the alexa device for human assistance.

+•	RDS: RDS database service is used to store and retrieve the information about family members.

+• VPC: Virtual Private Cloud is used for isolation of the network.

+List of required softwares:

+• Python Boto3

+• Raspbian OS

+• pip

+• AWS CLI

+Hardware:

+• Raspberry Pi

+• PIR Motion Sensor

+• Camera

+• Amazon Alexa

+Set up the project locally:

+• Configure Raspberry Pi

+• Set up the python scripts for camera and motion sensor

+• create the Alexa skill on amazon developer account

+• Configure Alexa device

 Architecture Diagram: